3askaal/ui-kit/README.md

 <Button isSecondary />
 ```

-Variants are defined in the component declaration as showed before, but also in the theme configuration.
+Variants can be defined in the component declaration as showed before, but also in the theme configuration.

 ```ts
 const theme = {